ghub-ngeorgiev/ghub-ngeorgiev/README.md

 ### Hi there 😄

-I am currently studying at SoftUni.
+I am currently studying in SoftUni.
 I am part of the professional QA engineering program.

 The program is comprised of:
  1. Manual QA (passed)